General information

 Pets are not to be taken to site.
 Registered Guide Dogs may be taken to site with prior notification.

-Limited accommodation is available at Boolardy Homestead, however adjacent farm buildings do not form part of the Boolardy Accommodation facility and are not available for access by visitors to the site.
+Limited accommodation is utilised at Boolardy Homestead, however adjacent farm buildings are not available for access by visitors to the site.

 Booking your accommodation

-The timeline for booking accommodation is ideally 2 weeks in advance.
-This is driven primarily by the schedule of the weekly food deliveries to the Murchison region.
+The notice period for booking accommodation is ideally 2 weeks in advance.
+This is primarily due to food delivery schedules to the BAF.
 We may be able to accommodate bookings on shorter notice but this is not guaranteed.
-Please try to book your arrangements as early as possible.
+Please try to submit your request as early as possible.

 If you need to make any changes to a booking that is already in the system, please email accommodation@atnf.csiro.au to make the necessary changes for you and your group (including alerting catering staff at Boolardy).